Updated on April 15th, 2021 by Bob Ciura

 We expect A.O.
 Smith to grow earnings-per-share at a rate of 9% per year through 2025, which is half of the company’s growth rate over the last decade.
 We believe the company should be able to achieve at least this level of growth due to organic revenue growth and share repurchases.

 Competitive Advantages & Recession Performance

 A.O.
 Smith’s strong growth is due to its competitive advantages, primarily its top market share.
 A.O.
 Smith has the #1 market share in U.S. water heaters.
-It holds 40% domestic share, nearly 10 percentage points above its closest competitor.
+It holds almost 40% domestic share, nearly 10 percentage points above its closest competitor.